nakadaisuke/ves_lb_design_pattern/docs/2_act_act_lb.md

 Configure Load balanacer associating with the Origin pool above.
 Sample config: [act_act_lb1.yaml](./yaml/act_act_lb/act_act_lb1.yaml)

+#### 3. Confirm traffic steering

+Open the FQDN configured by #2 by your browser, you can see the traffic steers by round robbin fashion.

 ## Multiple origin pools having one or more endpoints respectively